 The memory-map file and section-placement file to use for linkage can be included as a part of the project or, alternatively, they can be specified in the project's linker properties.

 You can create a new program section using either the assembler or the compiler.
-For the C/C++ compiler, this can be achieved using __attribute__ on declarations.
+For the C compiler, this can be achieved using one of the #pragma directives.
 For example:

 This will allocate foobar in the section called .foo.
 Alternatively, you can specify the names for the code, constant, data, and zeroed-data sections of an entire compilation unit by using the Section Options properties.

 You can now place the section into the section placement file using the editor so that it will be located after the vectors sections as follows:

 <Root name="Flash Section Placement" > <MemorySegment name="FLASH" > <ProgramSection name=".vectors" load="Yes" /> <ProgramSection name=".foo" load="Yes" /> <ProgramSection name=".text" load="Yes" /> </MemorySegment> <MemorySegment name="SRAM" > <ProgramSection name=".stack" load="No" /> </MemorySegment> </Root>

 If you are modifying a section-placement file that is supplied in the CrossWorks distribution, you will need to import it into your project using the Project Explorer.

 Sections containing code and constant data should have their load property set to Yes.
 Some sections don't require any loading, such as stack sections and zeroed-data sections; such sections should have their load property set to No.